 At each Ordinary meeting of the Council a period of 15 minutes will be allocated for public questions.
 Questions can be asked of The Leader and Cabinet Members.
-There is a deadline set for the receipt of questions for each meeting, the table below sets out the dates of meetings for 2019/20 and the latest time for receipt of questions for that meeting.
+There is a deadline set for the receipt of questions for each meeting.

 Who can ask questions?